stevotdo/docker-image-mythtv-backend/README.md

 https://wiki.x2go.org/doku.php/download:start

 Then connect to your docker host using x2go on port 6522 with username 'mythtv' and password 'mythtv'.
+Be sure to select session type 'MATE' in the Session Preferences.

 You should see a MythTV Backend Setup icon on the desktop that you can launch to configure MythTV.